flancia-coop/doc.anagora.org/flancia-meet.md

 - [[flancian]] [[bouncepaw]]
 - git.agor.ai is down
     - bouncepaw is not really surprised
+    - flancian isn't either :)
 - The secret [[zine]] coming this summer
     - No digital version shall be released.
+        - The humanity shall distribute it hand-to-hand :-)
     - I'm not deleting _old_ stuff, I'm _curating_.

 # [[flancia meet 2024-04-14]]
 - [[flancian]] [[bouncepaw]]